kadify/Parkinsons-s-Project/README.md

 **Spread1**
 - PPE & Spread1 (0.96)

-During exploration, many of the parameters were colinear and I decided to drop the following parameters and do a secondary correlation heatmap:
+During exploration, many of the parameters were colinear (having a correlation value of 1.0) and I decided to drop the following parameters:
 1. Shimmer:APQ3
 2. Shimmer:APQ5
 3. MDVP:RAP
 4. MDVP:Shimmer(dB)

+Many of the parameters are transformations of other parameters therefore I manually selected 3 parameters:
+1. MDVP: Fo (Hz)
+2. MDVP: Flo (Hz)
+3. spread1

 ![](images/my_heatmap.png)

-Many of the parameters are transformations of other parameters therefore I manually selected 3 parameters.

 ---